sheMnapion/AI-QSAR/docs/README.md

 + Open Project: Browse and select the project's folder.
 Data folders in all main window's tabs will also be set to the project folder.

-+ Exit: Exit the GUI.
++ Exit: Exit the Software.

 <img src="./images/2020-01-03-12-57-56.png" width="300px"/>